The Global Indian Sunday, July 5 2026

 Prashanth Ravi: From North America to Coorg

 Chef Prashanth Ravi’s nearly two-decade career took him through high-pressure kitchens across the United States and Canada — from Florida and Miami to the summer seasons of Nantucket, and later the reset and rebuild phase in Vancouver.
-Educated at Christ College and the Culinary Institute of America in New York, he rose quickly, learning leadership through challenge, recession, and reinvention.
+Educated at Christ College and the Culinary Institute of America in New York, the Indian chef rose quickly, learning leadership through challenge, recession, and reinvention.
 Canada demanded resilience, as he rebuilt his career from scratch before earning the Red Seal certification.

 His return to India was driven by family, responsibility, and a desire to contribute closer to home.
 Now as Executive Chef at Timbertales Luxury Resort in Coorg, Ravi applies global systems to local abundance designing diverse menus, mentoring teams, and embedding sustainability into everyday operations.
 His homecoming reflects maturity, purpose, and service.
 Read More